hashicorp/terraform-provider-azurerm/website/docs/r/sql_server.html.markdown

 An `blob_extended_auditing_policy` block supports the following:

-* `state` - (Required) Specifies the state of the policy.
-If state is Enabled, storageEndpoint or isAzureMonitorTargetEnabled are required.
-Possible values include: 'Enabled', 'Disabled'
+* `storage_account_access_key` - (Required)Specifies the identifier key of the auditing storage account.
+If state is Enabled and storageEndpoint is specified, storageAccountAccessKey is required.

 * `storage_endpoint` - (Required) Specifies the blob storage endpoint (e.g. https://MyAccount.blob.core.windows.net).
 If state is Enabled, storageEndpoint is required.

-* `storage_account_access_key` - (Required)Specifies the identifier key of the auditing storage account.
-If state is Enabled and storageEndpoint is specified, storageAccountAccessKey is required.
+* `is_storage_secondary_key_in_use` - Specifies whether storageAccountAccessKey value is the storage's secondary key.

 * `retention_days` - Specifies the number of days to keep in the audit logs in the storage account.

-* `storage_account_subscription_id` - Specifies the blob storage subscription Id.

-* `is_storage_secondary_key_in_use` - Specifies whether storageAccountAccessKey value is the storage's secondary key.

-* `audit_actions_and_groups` - Specifies the Actions-Groups and Actions to audit.For more information, see [Database-Level Audit Actions](https://docs.microsoft.com/en-us/sql/relational-databases/security/auditing/sql-server-audit-action-groups-and-actions#database-level-audit-actions).

-* `predicate_expression` - Specifies condition of where clause when creating an audit.

 ## Import